-Using paint, drawing materials, HD video, photography and sound landscape imagery.
+Using landscape HD video, photography and sound ecology.
 Tanya’s installations weave projected light and sound, visually illustrating the ancient Māori concepts and practices of kaitiakitanga (stewardship), tiikanga (correct procedure) & wairuatanga (spirituality), to flow through, enhance and compliment new ideas in design, science and technology.